 The Law of Karma

 We now know the heavenly bookkeeping by its Indian name of Karma.
 Its purpose is the matching of every action with its just reward across many incarnations.
-Rudolf Steiner describes the Akashic Record where all earthly events are logged.
+Rudolf Steiner spoke of the Akashic Record where all earthly events are logged.
 No good deed is lost and no bad deed escapes notice.

 It was always held important that children should absorb an awareness of this early on, and so the historic Nicholas became in time a personification of the law of cosmic moral judgement.